obsidiansystems/dependent-sum/README.md

     instance EqTag   tag => Eq   (DSum tag) instance OrdTag  tag => Ord  (DSum tag)

 For example implementations of these classes, see the generated Haddock docs or the code in the `examples` directory.
 There is a fair amount of boilerplate.
-It would be nice to implement some Template Haskell code to derive these classes (it would be just as straightforward as deriving the Prelude classes they wrap), but I haven't done so yet.
+It would be nice to implement some Template Haskell code to derive these classes (it would be just as straightforward as deriving the Prelude classes they support), but I haven't done so yet.